 Helping you to decide – Our role is to advise you and, after we have assessed your needs, to provide you with a personal recommendation explaining why the insurance product recommended best meets your requirements.
 Where we can offer the availability of an instalment facility in order to pay the insurance premium by regular payments, we do not offer advice in relation to this but we may ask some questions to narrow down the selection of options available; you will then need to make your own choice about how to proceed.
 In some circumstances we (do/do not) provide advice and we will therefore confirm in separate documentation whether or not any advice or recommendation has been made before finalising your insurances.
 We will not in any circumstance guarantee the solvency of any insurer.

 Call recording – For our joint protection calls may be recorded.

 Complaints and compensation

-We aim to provide you with a high level of customer service at all times and if you are not satisfied please contact Julian Cartman at the address shown above.
+We aim to provide you with a high level of customer service at all times and if you are not satisfied please contact Julian Cartman using the contact details shown above.
 When dealing with your complaint, we will follow our complaint handling procedures; a summary of these procedures is available on request.
 If you are still not satisfied, you may be entitled to refer the matter to the Financial Ombudsman Service (FOS).
 For further information you can visit FOS website www.financial-ombudsman.org.uk.
 Access to the FOS is available for complainants coming within one of the following categories at the time we receive their complaint: 1 – Consumers (private individuals acting for purposes which are wholly or mainly outside that individual’s trade, business, craft, or profession), 2 – Micro-enterprises which are businesses employing fewer than 10 persons and with a turnover or annual balance sheet total not exceeding 2 million Euros, 3 – Other small businesses with an annual turnover of below £6.5m and less than 50 employees or with an annual income of under £5m, 4 – Charities with an annual income of under £6.5m, 5 – Trustees of a trust with a net asset value under £5m.